-However, research conducted by GFK and the University of Nebraska – Lincoln (Thomas, Barlas, Buttermore & Smyth, 2017), and presented in a poster (“Acquiescence Bias in Yes-No Grids?
-The Survey Says… No.”) at the 2017 AAPOR conference, was unable to confirm that the acquiescence bias was the key driver for differences between the dichotomous grid and multi-response formats.
-Their hypothesis was that the differences were more likely due to how the items stand out, or resonate with respondents (salience hypothesis).
+However, research conducted by GFK and the University of Nebraska – Lincoln (Thomas, Barlas, Buttermore & Smyth, 2017), presented in a poster (“Acquiescence Bias in Yes-No Grids?
+The Survey Says… No.”) at the 2017 AAPOR conference, couldn’t confirm that the acquiescence bias was the key driver for differences between the dichotomous grid and multi-response formats.
+They hypothesized that the differences were more likely due to how the items stand out or resonate with respondents (salience hypothesis).

-Initial research by this group of researchers, presented at the 2016 AAPOR conference, in which dichotomous “Yes/No”, and “Describe/Do Not Describe” grids were compared to multi-response questions, found support for the salience hypothesis, but it was objected that these grids were also prone to acquiescence bias, explicitly or implicitly.
+Initial research by this group of researchers, presented at the 2016 AAPOR conference, in which dichotomous “Yes/No”, and “Describe/Do Not Describe” grids were compared to multi-response questions, found support for the salience hypothesis.
+However, it was objected that these grids were also prone to acquiescence bias, explicitly or implicitly.

-In the most recent research, the researchers expanded the experiment to include construct-specific dichotomous grid questions with columns labels based on the specific question asked (e.g. Like, Do Not Like), in which there is no explicit or implicit agreement.
+In the most recent research, the researchers expanded the experiment to include construct-specific dichotomous grid questions with columns labels.
+These were based on the specific question asked (e.g. Like, Do Not Like), in which there is no explicit or implicit agreement.

-This time, the research showed that the average number of positive responses was similar across scales, and also higher than those for multi-response questions.
+This time, the research showed that the average number of positive responses was similar across scales.
+They were also higher than those for multi-response questions.

-The interesting result was that more items with lower salience also received positive answers in the dichotomous grids, compared to the multi-response.
-This is most likely due to the fact that respondents are forced to consider each item before selecting an answer, bringing their attention to items that may be overlooked in a list of select-all-that-apply options.
+Interestingly, more items with lower salience also received positive answers in the dichotomous grids, compared to the multi-response.
+This is most likely due to forcing respondents to consider each item before selecting an answer.
+As a result, this brings their attention to items that may be overlooked in a list of select-all-that-apply options.

-Although, I admit that these results are encouraging and provide a promising practical application to improve respondent quality, the use of grids have other problems.
+I admit that these results are encouraging and provide a promising practical application to improve respondent quality.
+Unfortunately, the use of grids has other problems.
 They take longer to answer, can be tiring, and are susceptible to straightlining.
-As the authors acknowledge, the grid format can yield too many false positives, and subsequent quality controls are needed to filter out bad responses.
+As the authors acknowledge, the grid format can yield too many false positives.
+Subsequently, we need quality controls to filter out bad responses.

-In short, dichotomous grids seem to be better to encourage more thoughtful answers about items that may be ignored in a long multi-response list, but we should use them with caution, and add controls to validate their answers.
+In short, dichotomous grids seem to be better to encourage more thoughtful answers about items that may be ignored in a long multi-response list.
+Nonetheless, we should use them with caution and add controls to validate their answers.